 - SAFESPORT PROGRAM

 The U.S. Center for SafeSport, is focused on preventing physical, emotional and sexual abuse in sport.
 The Center, initially chartered by the U.S. Olympic Committee (USOC), is an independent organization with a nine-member board of directors, including subject matter experts in abuse prevention, child abuse and sexual assault investigation, ethics compliance and sport administration.
+The Center has exclusive authority under federal law to investigate and resolve allegations of physical, emotional, or sexual abuse and related misconduct associated with the National Governing Bodies recognized by the U.S. Olympic Committee.
 It collaborates with sport organizations to foster a culture of safety by raising awareness, developing best practices, and providing education and training to promote respect and prevent abuse.
 As a member of the USOC, USA Water Polo supports the US Center for SafeSport seeking to create a healthy, supportive environment for all participants through education, resources, and training, in order to recognize, reduce, and respond to misconduct in sport.

 USA Water Polo and the USOC have a ZERO tolerance policy for the following six (6) primary types of misconduct: